 In 2007, Laurie and her family moved from Wilmington, NC to Sparta, TN.
 She retired from being an occupational therapist to become a full time clay artist.
 Because being an artist can be an isolating profession, she missed the community involvement, and began practicing yoga and meditation at Synergy.

 Laurie is also interested in using yoga to help meet the needs of people in chronic pain and survivors of PTSD.
 She believes that anyone can develop a yoga practice, regardless of age and current physical abilities.
 Using her background in working with individuals experiencing physical and emotional challenges, Laurie strives to make yoga accessible to anyone at any level of fitness.
-Laurie is currently teaching group classes, and taking new private/duet clients at Synergy.
+She teaches a variety of weekly group classes.
+Register for Laurie’s yoga classes here.